6x9 Press Camera.

 The Horseman Lenses

-Revolving back, revolving viewfinder frame for landscape and portrait and a new automatic revolving all viewfinder frame parallax compensation mechanism which can also be used with wide angle lenses.
+Revolving back for portrait or landscape mode.
+Revolving viewfinder frame for landscape and portrait and an automatic revolving all viewfinder frame parallax compensation mechanism which can also be used with wide angle lenses.
 The camera body is finished in a black hard coat layer applied over a basic construction of light alloy diecast.
 The camera body contains the finder and the lens standard mechanism.
 The finder section on top of the camera house contains the rangefinder and viewfinder.
 The viewfinder can be turned in landscape or portrait mode or any position in between matching the position of the revolving back.
 Parallax correction is automatically achieved when focusing.
 The lens board is sturdily built and it features a reinforced design to safeguard against distortion and reflection.
 The important camera bed extension mechanism which is made up of the focusing track and rail guide features an oil-less finish which is specially processed.
 In order for the camera bed to be opened 90° or 105° from the camera body and for it to be secured, the bed braces are L- shaped for easy movement when wide angle lenses are being used.
 There are two focusing knobs at each end of the camera bed and a focusing lock is provided at the left.
 The whole of the camera bed serves as a front cover for the camera and the focusing knobs double as a mechanism that locks the front cover.
+Tilt, swing, shift and slide lens movements have been provided to make the camera suitable for studio or architecture work.

 Revolving back with ground glass and viewing hood.
 On the right camera in drop bed mode for use with wide angle.